Penthious/obsidian-dnd/3-Mechanics/CLI/2-Mechanics/CLI/bestiary/elemental/salamander.md

 NoteIcon: monster
 BestiaryType: elemental
 SourceType: Bestiary
-BookSource: Monster Manual p.
+BookSource: "Monster Manual p.
 266, Princes of the Apocalypse, Storm King's Thunder, Tales from the Yawning Portal, Tomb of Annihilation, Baldur's Gate: Descent Into Avernus, Journeys through the Radiant Citadel, Dragons of Stormwreck Isle, Keys from the Golden Vault.
-Available in the SRD.
+Available in the SRD."
 ---
 # [Salamander](2-Mechanics/CLI/bestiary/elemental/salamander.md)
 *Source: Monster Manual p.
 266, Princes of the Apocalypse, Storm King's Thunder, Tales from the Yawning Portal, Tomb of Annihilation, Baldur's Gate: Descent Into Avernus, Journeys through the Radiant Citadel, Dragons of Stormwreck Isle, Keys from the Golden Vault.
 Available in the SRD.*